Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 What are creative food drive fundraiser ideas?

-Box decorating contests, scavenger hunts, block parties, virtual drives with Amazon wish lists, team competitions (grades vs grades, departments vs departments), drive-thru drop-offs, and porch pickup routes.
+Box decorating contests, scavenger hunts, block parties, virtual drives with Amazon wish lists, team competitions (grade against grade, department against department), drive-thru drop-offs, and porch pickup routes.
 These formats stand out and boost participation.

 Share this answer